nahla-nee/cutils/docs/linkedList.md

 Resizes the amount of nodes `list` has to be the same as `count`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int NAME##AllocNodes(size_t count, NAME *list, NAME##Node **head, NAME##Node **tail)`

 Alloctes `count` nodes.
 Sets `head` to point to the head of the allocated nodes, and `tail` to point the tail of the allocates nodes`. `node->list` will be set to `list`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int NAME##PushBack(NAME *list, TYPE x)`

 Attempts to add a node containing the value `x` to the end of the list.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int NAME##PushBackNode(NAME *list, NAME##Node *x)`

 Attempts to add a node containing the value `x->data` to the end of the list.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int NAME##PushBackList(NAME *list, NAME *x)`

 Attempts to add the values in all the nodes in `x` to the end of the list.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`void NAME##ConnectNode(NAME##Node *node, NAME##Node *x)`